polihedron/Seeed-LoRa-E5_Point_to_Point_Phy_app/README.md

-# Seeed-LoRa-E5_peer2peer
-LoRa-E5 base station and sensor, peer to peer LoRa range test device.
+LoRa-E5 base station and sensor, point to point LoRa range test device (no LoRa gateway needed).
 This is a basic device made to test LoRa network.
 It's built from danak6jq repo:

 https://github.com/danak6jq/Seeed-LoRa-E5